 insight

-The Power of Flowers: how Wildflowers are Transforming Residential Developments
+The Power of Flowers: Transforming Residential Developments

 According to the WWF, on a single summer’s day, one acre of wildflower meadow can support nearly 96,000 honey bees.
 But the benefits of these biodiverse spaces needn’t be reserved to vast, open fields.
 Smaller plots, nestled in urban areas, can hold a lot of flower power for insects, animals and residents alike.